 CIP Plan: Pursuant to a grant request, the Town received in October of 2019 a 2006 American LaFrance pumper truck from the State of New Hampshire Forest Protection Bureau at no cost to the Town (though the Town is responsible for all maintenance and repair costs).
-The truck has an estimated 30-year service life.
-Accordingly, the CIP plan will be updated to reflect scheduled replacement in 2036.
+The truck has an estimated 20-year service life from new, indicating replacement in 2026.
+The CIP Committee will continue to review a planned replacement schedule in light of other priorities.